greg-raven/Impeachment-Chronicles/_posts/2024-04-30-every-awful-thing.md

 Trump and his allies in Congress view the Jan.
 6 attack on the U.S. Capitol as a noble effort, and have long lamented how those arrested for breaking into Congress have been treated.
 Trump said during a town hall last May that he will "most likely" pardon "a large portion of them."

-He told Time Magazine in April that he is weighing pardons for all of his supporters accused of attacking the Capitol --- including, presumably, those who pleaded guilty to or were convicted of violent offenses.
+He told *TIME* magazine in April that he is weighing pardons for all of his supporters accused of attacking the Capitol --- including, presumably, those who pleaded guilty to or were convicted of violent offenses.

 **He will gut the federal government and take unprecedented control of what's left**